capi-workgroup/api-evolution/guidelines.rst

 Such exceptions should be clearly identifiable from their names.

-If you want to add an exception that is not mentioned in the guidelines, please request approval from the C API workgroup.
+If you want to add an exception that is not mentioned in the guidelines, please request approval from the C API Working Group.

 .. note::